 The Truth About Intermittent Fasting

-Some folks hear about intermittent fasting and dismiss it immediately as just another Internet fake diet.
-But the truth about intermittent fasting is that it’s a far better option compared to most other diets that you pay for.
+Some folks hear about intermittent fasting and dismiss it immediately as just another fad or internet diet trend - But the truth is, as extreme as it sounds, it’s still a far better option compared to most other diets you pay for or see on social.

-It provides real, actionable benefits for the human body by forcing you to eat smartly, not constantly.
+By sticking to a strict eating window each day and fasting for a long stretch between, intermittent fasting provides real, actionable benefits for the human body by forcing you to eat strategically instead of constantly.

 Let’s break it down...

 As opposed to most diets that restrict what you can eat, intermittent fasting instead has you control when you eat.
 In a nutshell, those who fast intermittently only eat during specific times of the day.

 By fasting for some hours every day or only eating meals on a few days of the week, your body regularly experiences natural fat-burning cycles and experiences numerous other health benefits.

 Basically, your body will naturally burn the most available fuel source it can find on hand.
 If you constantly eat new food, your body can use these food items as fuel.
 But by avoiding eating for certain segments of the day or week, your body exhausts the available sugar and carb stores that it got from its last meal and begins burning fat for fuel instead.

 As you fast, your body burns more calories by using up the food you absorbed during your last meal and continuing to burn fat.

 Intermittent fasting can be done with different schedules depending on your daily routine or what feels most comfortable.
 16/8 fasting is one of the most popular methods – in this case, fasters eat for 8 hours and fast for 16.
 This doesn’t mean that they eat across all the eight hours, of course: just that they only eat one or two meals during that eight-hour window.